 An additional two years of TOSCA eligibility will be available to students enrolled in graduate degree and/or credential programs, three years for law school and four years for medical school.

 The maximum of three years will apply to community college and vocational/technical school students.

-Students applying for TOSCA scholarships for the academic year 2023-20234 must complete the following Scholarship Application, which consists of three pre-printed main documents: The Verification of Completion Form, The Personal Information Form and The Student Academic Information Sheet.
+Students applying for TOSCA scholarships for the academic year 2024-2025 must complete the following Scholarship Application, which consists of three pre-printed main documents: The Verification of Completion Form, The Personal Information Form and The Student Academic Information Sheet.
 These three forms must be completed in their entirety.
-The entire application, which consists of the above three main documents as well as the supplemental documents listed below, MUST be computer generated – see TOSCA website (www.toscascholarships.org) for fillable pdf file available for download.
+The entire application, which consists of the above three main documents as well as the supplemental documents listed below, must be computer generated – see TOSCA website (www.toscascholarships.org) for fillable pdf file available for download.
 No handwritten documents will be allowed, except for signatures.

 The awards committee will review the applications on an anonymous basis.
 For this reason, use ONLY your Social Security number and headings as stated on the supplemental documents.
 Do not use your name, address, phone, email address or make personal reference to yourself or any family members on any of these supplemental documents.

 Educational and Career Goals - Write a statement describing your career and educational goals, and how you intend to reach those goals.
 Describe the qualities you have developed that will help you succeed in obtaining your goals and what type of job you wish to have after college or trade school graduation.
 Must include your social security number and title as shown in packet if you do not use the provided form.
 (For OHS Seniors Only)